 3M's existing stock ownership guidelines already require our Board and senior management to hold significant amounts of Company stock and accomplish the objective of the proposal, which is to align the financial interests of 3M's executive officers and directors with those of its shareholders.
 The Board has carefully calibrated the existing ownership guidelines to tie executive and director compensation and stock ownership levels to the Company's long-term success.
 As described in more detail in "Section VI: Ways in which we address risk and governance-Stock ownership guidelines" beginning on page 100, our CEO is required to own shares equal in value to six times his base salary and each of our other executive officers are required to own shares equal in value to three times their base salaries.
-If an executive is not making adequate progress to meet the required level of ownership, he or she must retain ownership of a sufficient number of the after-tax 3M shares received upon the payout of his or her performance shares to be on track to satisfy the required as part of the annual stock retainer until the director leaves the Board.
+If an executive is not making adequate progress to meet the required level of ownership, he or she must retain ownership of a sufficient number of the after-tax 3M shares received upon the payout of his or her performance shares to be on track to satisfy the required ownership level.
+In addition, as described in "Director Compensation" beginning on page 57, each non-employee director is required to retain the net after-tax 3M shares granted as part of the annual stock retainer until the director leaves the Board.
 We consider these guidelines, along with other governance policies and compensation practices, to be sufficiently rigorous to ensure the alignment of interests between shareholders of the Company and our executives and directors.
 Accordingly, we believe the proposal is unnecessary.